Table of Contents

 The Fifth Amendment

 It also allows witnesses to refuse to testify if they would have to admit to a crime to explain what they were doing.
-Finally, the fifth amendment requires the government to compensate people if they take their property for public use.
+Finally, the Fifth Amendment requires the government to compensate people if it takes their property for public use.

 The Sixth Amendment